-The Advanced Product Owner course is a three-hour training that expands on relevant Product Owner related topics with advanced theory and practice reflection.
+The Advanced Product Owner course is a one day course that expands on relevant Product Owner related topics with advanced theory and practice reflection.
 It is a deep dive into the realm of the Product Owner, where market value and customer needs are the focus.
 The skillset of Product Owners includes developing the ability to facilitate various estimation exercises and from that make sound, strategic decisions.

 The aim of this training is to equip Product Owners to more easily navigate complex scenarios and base their decisions on information that truly reflects the aggregated knowledge of the organization merged with customer needs.

 The course delivers both theoretical insight and hands-on practice exercises in visualization, estimation and value generation and prepares participants to make use of specific methods and techniques straight away.
 The main topics are:

 - Harvesting and trawling for Product Backlog Items: requirements and acceptance criteria in dialogue with stakeholders

 - Refining, clarifying, decomposing and visualizing Product Backlog Items

 - Prioritizing Product Backlog Items through assessing value, cost, cost of delay, dependencies and more

 - Methods for creating dialogue and collaboration with Stakeholders, flushing out what they know and want.

 - Methods for breaking down epics, preparing large deliverables to enter a workflow.